 Projects: Water, arsenic, obesity/diabetes, DNA methylation.
 The impact of exposure to organotins on health in China (Inner Mongolia).

-biology; toxicology; and genetic and epigenetic mechanisms of
+genetic and epigenetic mechanisms of environmental mutagens and

-environmental mutagens and carcinogens in relation to cancer and
+carcinogens in relation to cancer and other health outcomes.

-other health outcomes.
-Specifically, to understand how genetic and
+Specifically, to understand how genetic and epigenetic factors and

 Hong Xue, PhD, MS, Research Assistant Professor